abelsiqueira/jill/README.md

 Where `x.y.z` is the desired version.

+## Alternative to curl and updating previous installations

+Instead of downloading the file with curl (for instance, if you had SSL issues as in #32), you can download or clone the repo on it's entirety using `git` or the download button.
+Then, open a terminal in the downloaded folder and enter

+    bash jill.sh

+Other options, as described above, still apply.
+In addition, if you wish to upgrade Julia and copy over the old environment to the new one, run the following:

+    bash jill.sh -u x.y.z

+Where `x.y.z` is your current version.

 If you wish to run the install script without interactive prompts, please clone this repository and run the following:

     bash jill.sh -y

-If you wish to upgrade Julia and copy over the old environment to the new one, please clone this repository and run the following:

-    bash jill.sh -u x.y.z

-Where `x.y.z` is your current version.

 ## LICENSE